-Znamenka Street, which will become a pedestrian zone in 2013, is located between Kolymazhnaya and Vozdvizhenkaya streets and runs from Borovitskaya Ploshad to Arbatskaya Ploshad, uniting the areas surrounding the Kremlin and Arbat.
+Znamenka Street is located between Kolymazhnaya and Vozdvizhenkaya streets and runs from Borovitskaya Ploshad to Arbatskaya Ploshad, uniting the areas surrounding the Kremlin and Arbat.

 The history of this street dates back to the XV century, as Znamenka first appeared on one of the roads connecting the Kremlin to Mozhayskaya Road.
 After the construction of Bely Gorod's foritification in the end of the XVI century, the street has started from the Kremlin Borovitsky Bridge and stretched to Arbat Gate.
 In addition to court nobility, merchants and craftsmen, Znamenka inhabited streltsy (soldiers) of the Order of the Stirrup (16th-17th centuries) whose homes were located at the beginning of the street.
 Their inhabitants composed the coming of the Chapel of S. Nicholas.